suatakbulut/UsedCars/README.md

 It is always a huge hassle to decide when looking for a used car.
 There are so many options to consider.
-When doing a market research, people usually looks for the owner reviews, common technical issues, and local price of a spcific car.
-They might end up comparing it with other years or conditions of the same car as well as its price in neighbors for an informed decision.
+When doing a market research, people usually research the owner reviews, common technical issues, and local price of a spcific car.
+They might end up comparing it with other years or conditions of the same car as well as its price in neighbors for a better informed decision.

 This project aims to guide people in their search for a used car.
-It asks the potential buyer a few details about the car that they are interested in: make, model, year, odometer, condition, transmission, and state, and returns the following:
+It asks the potential buyer a few details about the car that they are interested in: make, model, year, odometer, condition, transmission, and state, and returns the following in a newat and compact way:

   - a picture of the car,
   - the summary of owner reviews,
   - the most 6 common technical issues reported by the owners,
   - a bar-chart that compares the predicted average price for different year and condition combinations of the same car,
-    - and finally plots the average predicted prices across states on the U.S. map.
+  - and finally plots the predicted prices across the states on the U.S. map.

 For the best user experience, it is deployed as a webapp on heroku using Flask.
 One can simply go to https://usedcars-capstone.herokuapp.com/ to give it a try.